 Emergency cash transfers in Oman

-If you’re in Oman and end up losing your wallet, report your debit and credit cards as lost or stolen immediately.
+If you’re in Oman and end up losing your money or have been robbed, report your debit and credit cards as lost or stolen immediately.
 You can also attempt to get a police report.
-Next, you can think about getting some emergency money in these ways.
+Next, you can think about getting some emergency money in the following ways:

 - Travel insurance.
-The right kind of travel insurance can provide emergency money to deal with unexpected medical expenses, flight delays and cancellations as well as lost and misplaced luggage.
+The right kind of travel insurance can provide emergency money to deal with unexpected medical expenses, flight delays and cancellations, as well as lost and misplaced luggage.
 You will likely have to provide a police report to your insurance company if you have been robbed.

 Western Union/MoneyGram branches in Oman

 Western Union and MoneyGram have cash pickup centres across various locations in Oman.
-To collect cash from any of these centres, you’ll have to provide an acceptable form of ID such as your passport or driver’s license, as well as the reference number for the transaction.
-If you plan to collect a large sum, you may want to call ahead of time to verify availability of funds.
-Here are some cash pickup centres in Oman.
+To collect cash from any of these centres, you’ll have to provide an acceptable form of ID, such as your passport or driver’s license, as well as the reference number for the transaction.
+If you plan to collect a large sum of money, you may want to call ahead of time to verify availability of the funds.
+We have listed some cash pickup centres in Oman below.

 - Grand Central Mall